 Shopping in the designer boutiques on Avenue Montaigne (Balenciaga!), kicking back with a glass of champagne at the Hôtel Plaza Athénée or strolling through the stately Jardin des Tuileries add up to a world of refined indulgence we probably don’t deserve.
-(At least I doubt I do)
+(At least I doubt I do.)

 Add in a private tour of the Louvre for a culture boost or hit up Paris Fashion Week for a style injection, and you have sophistication and elegance on a level that only France can master.
-Here’s an (obvious) idea: Combine a few days in Paris with a week or two in a villa – a luxury vacation doesn’t get much better than that.
+Here’s an (obvious) idea: Combine a few days in Paris with a week or two in a villa in the country – a luxury vacation doesn’t get much better than that.